-- g.
+- e.
+Dimensioned and labeled floor plans illustrating compliance with applicable development standards; - f.
+A final grading plan which shows both present and proposed drainage.
+The drainage plan should be submitted by a licensed engineer if appropriate; - g.
 An irrigation plan identifying how much landscaping will be irrigated, the source and delivery mechanism of such irrigation, and any outdoor water features; and - h.
 If required by the Director, parking counts for the entire block (both sides of all adjacent streets and in the alleys if applicable).
-Parking counts shall be taken at 7:30 a.m. and 7:30 p.m. one day during the week and on a weekend day. - 3.
-Step 6 Town Holds Public Hearings a.
+Parking counts shall be taken at 7:30 a.m. and 7:30 p.m. one day during the week and on a weekend day.

+a.
 Review and Recommendation by Planning and Zoning Commission

 The Planning and Zoning Commission shall conduct a public hearing on the application.
-After the public hearing, the Planning and Zoning Commission shall recommend that the Board of Trustees either approve the application as submitted; approve the application with conditions as may be necessary to fulfill the applicable purposes set forth for the zone district and in the Carbondale Municipal Code and to protect public heath, safety and general welfare; to deny the application for a specific reason; or to continue the public hearing to a specific time, date, and place for the purpose of obtaining and considering further information.
+After the public hearing, the Planning and Zoning Commission shall recommend that the Board of Trustees either approve the application as submitted; approve the application with conditions as may be necessary to fulfill the applicable purposes set forth for the zone district and in the Carbondale Municipal Code and to protect public health, safety and general welfare; to deny the application for a specific reason; or to continue the public hearing to a specific time, date, and place for the purpose of obtaining and considering further information.

-- 4. Step 7 Town Issues Decision and Findings - a.
+a.
 Decision by Board of Trustees